Broadcom unveils 11-nominee slate for Qualcomm board

-(Reuters) - Chipmaker Broadcom Ltd <AVGO.O> took its first formal step toward a hostile bid to take over Qualcomm Inc <QCOM.O> on Monday, unveiling a slate of 11 nominees to the board of the U.S. semiconductor firm.
+(Reuters) - Chipmaker Broadcom Ltd <AVGO.O> made its first formal move toward a hostile bid to take over Qualcomm Inc <QCOM.O> on Monday, laying out a slate of 11 nominees it wants to put on the board of the U.S. semiconductor firm.

+Qualcomm last month rejected Broadcom's $103 billion cash-and-stock bid, saying it dramatically undervalued the company, a line it repeated in Monday's statement.

-Qualcomm rejected Broadcom's $103 billion cash-and-stock bid last month.
-Qualcomm shareholders will be able to vote on Broadcom's board slate at an annual meeting on March 6.
+Shareholders will be able to vote for or against the Broadcom nominees at an annual meeting on March 6.

 "We have heard from many Qualcomm stockholders who have expressed their desire for Qualcomm to engage with us," Broadcom Chief Executive Hock Tan said in a statement on Monday.